ahatzikonstantinou/ScormUpload/Readme.md

 # ScormUpload

-This is a library to facilitate the uploading of Scorm zip files to Goggle Cloud Storage.
+This is a library to facilitate the uploading of Scorm / Captivate zip files to Goggle Cloud Storage.

 The library checks zip files using the ClamAV software and if the file is clean, it unzips and uploads the contents to the specified bucket.

-It also checks that the Scorm file is valid i.e.
+It also checks that the Scorm / Captivate file is valid i.e.
-  * An imsmanifest.xml exists
+  * An imsmanifest.xml / project.txt exists
   * imsmanifest.xml is a valid xml file
+  * project.txt is a valid json file
   * imsmanifest.xml contains a schemaversion attribute in its metadata element
+  * project.txt contains a schemaVersion property in its metadata property
   * the schema version is the one specified in the parameters
-  * imsmanifest.xml contains a launcher i.e. a resource with an href attribute in its resources
+  * imsmanifest.xml contains a launcher i.e. a resource with an "href" attribute in its resources
+  * project.txt contains a launcher i.e. a non-empty metadata property "launchFile"

 ## Installation